 Notre Dame Tower Climb

 Once everyone in the group has gone through security and checked tickets, you start the climb to the next level.
-On this level, you have a great view of the city and also of the Notre Dame Paris gargoyles.
+On this level, there is a great view of the city and also of the Notre Dame Paris gargoyles.
 I enjoyed seeing the sculptures up close so that I could appreciate the details and differences.
 There are some parts of the viewing areas that had an annoying net that made getting good pictures difficult.
 Try to either put the camera right against the netting or try to squeeze the camera around the edges.

 Next, you can go in one of the towers and climb some stairs and be eye to eye with one of the bells.
 While we were on this level, the bells on the other side starting chiming and it was pretty loud.
 I can understand how the bells made Quasimodo deaf.